-- 3.1.13 encourage all parents/carers to participate in the life of the Nursery/Out of School; - 3.1.14 if you have parents/carers who do not have English as a first language, make sure that all information is given clearly enough for all the parents to understand.
+- 3.1.14 if you have parents/carers who do not have English as a first language, make sure that all information is given clearly enough for all the parents to understand.
 An interpreter may be necessary; - 3.1.15 challenge stereotypes, for example, assuming the girls will dress up as nurses and the boys as doctors; - 3.1.16 ask all children to participate in all areas of the childcare facility life, including moving equipment and doing domestic tasks; - 3.1.17 allow boys to cry and express their feelings.
 Do not expect boys to be 'braver' than girls.
 Most children enjoy cuddles; - 3.1.18 never use gender to divide children into groups; - 3.1.19 look at the expectations you have of children.
 A boy can comfort a distressed child, just as well as a girl.
 Disagreements leading to fighting are unacceptable in boys, as in girls; and - 3.1.20 encourage all children to be assertive and stand up for themselves.